-Returns the hub platform to the previous version with the existing database intact.
-If you experience issues with your hub and suspect a recent update as the cause, this is one step you can use to test.
+Returns the hub platform to a previous version, leaving the existing database intact.
+If you experience problems and suspect a recent update as the cause, this is one step you can use to test.

 Select Restore Previous Version, then select the desired version from the list.
 Confirm with Yes, then wait for the version to restore.
 The hub will reboot automatically when finished, then display a Success message in the Diagnostic Tool with a link to the main hub interface.

 If you are unable to synchronize the hub date and time with your browser from the hub user interface, you can do it from the Diagnostic Tool.

 If the Hubitat Web Interface is unresponsive, you can try rebooting from the Diagnostic Tool.
 Select Reboot hub.

 If the Hubitat Web Interface is unresponsive, you can try shutting down from the Diagnostic Tool.
 Select Shutdown hub.